krb5/krb5/doc/admin/admin_commands/kdb5_util.rst

 **-update**
     records from the dump file are added to or updated in the existing database.
-(This is useful in conjunction with an ovsec_adm_export format dump if you want to preserve per-principal policy information, since the current default format does not contain this data.)
 Otherwise, a new database is created containing only what is in the dump file and the old one destroyed upon successful completion.